 Bookkeeping is a numbers game.
 It relies on precision and accuracy, with little margin for error.
 Because if the numbers are wrong, a client’s business can very quickly go wrong too.

-So, why would anyone need bookkeepers’ professional indemnity insurance (PI) in the first place?
+So, why is it important to have professional indemnity insurance for bookkeepers?
 It’s cover for when a mistake’s been made, after all.
 And bookkeepers shouldn’t make mistakes, should they?

 Well, not intentionally, no. But the thing is, we’re all human.
 And along with being human comes an unfortunate tendency to err.